hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 A health metric should be created to indicate the state the `TssBaseService` is in:

-1. distributing the public `tssEncryptionKey` to the network.
+1. State 1: distributing the public `tssEncryptionKey` to the network.
-2. public `tssEncryptionKey` is good, waiting for the next candidate roster to be keyed and adopted.
+2. State 2: the latest `tssEncryptionKey` is in the state, waiting to receive private shares.
-3. Able to participate in signing with the active roster.
-(Private shares are decryptable with current `tssEncryptionKey`.)
+3. State 3: Private shares exist for this node in the latest `active roster` and the `TssBaseService` can execute normally.

 A health metric should be created that indicates the number of active shares available for signing from each node.
-Nodes which are offline or have bad status in the above health metric should not have their shares counted towards the available active shares for signing.
-A warning should be generated if the number of active shares drops close to the aggregation threshold required to create a ledger signature.
-A critical error should be generated if the number of available shares drops below the aggregation threshold.
+* Nodes which are offline or have bad status in the above health metric should not have their shares counted towards the available active shares for signing.
+* A warning alarm should be generated if the number of active shares drops close to the aggregation threshold required to create a ledger signature.
+* A critical error alarm should be generated if the number of available shares drops below the aggregation threshold.

 ### Performance